-Using barcodes can help further automate processes, as fulfillment associates can walk around with a mobile barcode scanner that automatically updates a warehouse management system with just a simple scan of a barcode.
+Using barcodes can help further automate processes, as fulfilment associates can walk around with a mobile barcode scanner that automatically updates a warehouse management system with just a simple scan of a barcode.
 Similarly, with shipping labels you can access tracking information in real-time, then automatically send these details along to your customers.

-Optimize your supply chain
+Optimise your supply chain

 Automating your shipping process consolidates all of your data into one place.
 This makes for better order tracking and inventory management and even provides you with data to improve demand forecasting.